comput3ai/c3-render-backend/SPEC.md

 - **GPU Processing**: Gradio clients for AI model interaction, ComfyUI for video workflows
 - **GPU Resources**: Comput3.ai for on-demand GPU instances ("media:fast" workload type)
 - **Containerization**: Simple Docker Compose setup

+### Worker Architecture

+The worker component has been refactored into a modular design:

+1. **c3_render_worker.py**: Main worker file that handles job queue and dispatching
+2. **csm.py**: Module for text-to-speech generation using CSM
+3. **comfyui.py**: Module for portrait video generation using ComfyUI

+This modular approach improves code organization, maintainability, and makes it easier to add new job types in the future.

 ### GPU Instance Management